orels1/rawgthedocs/docs/api/games/README.md

 ## GET /:gameSlug/collections

-> collections with this game
+> Collections with this game

 ### Description